Universal Wrestling Federation (Japan)

 The original Japan-based Universal Wrestling Federation (UWF) was a Japanese professional wrestling promotion from 1984 to 1986, formed by wrestlers who had left New Japan Pro-Wrestling.
 It was a pioneer in shoot-style wrestling, which emphasized legitimate techniques and realism.
 It was revived as the Newborn UWF in 1988.
 Newborn UWF lasted until 1990.
-It was revived again in 1991 as Union of Wrestling Forces International (UWF International or UWFi), which in turn lasted until 1996.
+Following its dissolution, its wrestlers went on to form a number of splinter promotions, most notably Nobuhiko Takada's Union of Wrestling Forces International (UWF International or UWFi), which deliberately carried on the UWF name and style until 1996.

+UWF's matches were presented as a more realistic form of professional wrestling, rather than relying heavily on the theatrical punches, colorful characters, and elaborate match structures common in mainstream professional wrestling, UWF matches focused on the appearance of an actual combat sport.
+Its wrestlers trained in and incorporated techniques from actual martial arts and combat sports, particularly catch-as-catch-can wrestling, judo, karate, and other forms of grappling and striking.
+Matches emphasized hard-looking strikes and kicks, takedowns, suplexes, and submission holds.
+Although the outcomes were predetermined, the wrestlers aimed to make the contests resemble legitimate fights, with opponents struggling for position, exchanging strikes, and attempting to force each other to submit or knock each other out.

-Although short-lived, the UWF spawned a number of successor "shoot-wrestling" promotions collectively nicknamed the "U-Kei", and also served as a predecessor for Japanese mixed martial arts, with many of its alumni founding proto-MMA organizations such as Shooto, Pancrase and RINGS, eventually leading to the creation of Pride FC.
+Although short-lived, the UWF transformed Japanese professional wrestling by popularizing a stripped-down, combat-oriented style that emphasized realistic strikes, submission holds and decisive finishes, even influencing the style and presentation of mainstream Japanese wrestling such as NJPW and AJPW.
+It spawned a number of successor "shoot-wrestling" promotions and organizations collectively nicknamed the "U-Kei", and also served as a predecessor for Japanese mixed martial arts, with many of its alumni founding proto-MMA organizations such as Shooto, Pancrase and RINGS, eventually leading to the creation of Pride Fighting Championships in 1997.